Grants and Sponsorships

 Creating healthier communities, together

 Providence provides funding to community partners in support of our vision: Creating healthier communities, together.
-Sponsorships and grants offer opportunities for Providence to build new partnerships with organizations doing work for the people of Oregon and Southwest Washington.
+Sponsorships and grants offer opportunities for Providence to build new partnerships with organizations doing work for the people of Oregon.

 Throughout the year, Providence through its Community Health Division, works to support community partners to address specific unmet needs.